4 Key Pillars of Data Governance Framework and Management StrategiesCigniti Technologies

 Listen on the go!

 Data governance and management is a term that has become more commonplace in recent years.
-However, many organizations are still struggling with how to implement effective data governance and management strategies.
+However, many organizations still struggle to implement effective data governance and management strategies.
 This lack of focus is becoming more and more apparent as the importance of data management continues to grow.

 1) Data Governance

-Data governance is the process of ensuring that your data is available to the right people and in a usable format.
-Data governance can help you improve business processes, reduce costs, and ensure compliance with industry standards like GDPR.
-Businesses can make use of data governance best practices to leapfrog their efforts in streamlining the flow of information amongst different levels of the business.
+Data governance ensures that your data is available to the right people at the right time and in a usable format.
+A well-established data governance framework can help you improve business processes, reduce costs, and ensure compliance with industry standards like GDPR.
+Businesses can use these data governance pillars and their best practices to leapfrog their efforts in streamlining the flow of information amongst different levels of the business.

 Data governance helps you to:

 - Ensure that all stakeholders have access to the right information at the right time by creating a centralized repository of relevant data sources